kshannoninnes/sample_bot/README.md

 ## Usage

 Clone to the location of your choice.
 Create a runtime.exs file inside /config using the example provided.
-Once you've filled in the bot token and the (optional) guild_id section, open a terminal, ensure you're inside the project directory, and run with `mix run --no-halt`
+Once you've filled in the bot token and the (optional) guild_id section, open a terminal, ensure you're inside the project directory, and run with `iex -S mix`.
+While you're working on the bot, you can use the `recompile/0` function call within this iex environment to recompile your code without re-running your app entirely.